What is thyroid cancer?

 If you are concerned about having a strong family history of thyroid cancer, talk to your doctor.
 They may refer you to a genetic counsellor or a family cancer clinic to assess your risk.

-Having a thyroid condition, such as thyroid nodules, an enlarged thyroid (known as a goitre) or inflammation of the thyroid (thyroiditis), only slightly increases your chance of developing thyroid cancer.
+People who are overweight or obese possibly have a higher risk of developing thyroid cancer.
+Other thyroid conditions, such as thyroid nodules, an enlarged thyroid (known as a goitre) or inflammation of the thyroid (thyroiditis), only slightly increase the chance of developing thyroid cancer.

 Expert content reviewers: